 The Great Barrier Reef:

-- is the world's largest coral reef ecosystem, extending over 14º of latitudinal range
+- is the world's largest coral reef ecosystem, extending over 14 degrees of latitudinal range

 - includes deep water features of the adjoining continental shelf including canyons, channels, plateaux and slopes

-- has over 2000km² of mangroves, with species representing 54 per cent of the world's mangrove diversity
+- has more than 2000 square kilometres of mangroves, with species representing 54 per cent of the world's mangrove diversity

-- includes about 900 islands ranging from small coral cays to large continental islands
+- includes about 1050 islands ranging from small coral cays to large continental islands.

 Managing the Great Barrier Reef Marine Park's biodiversity

-The Reef's vast size and complexity means that a collaborative approach is one of the most important considerations for the long-term management of biodiversity.
+The Reef's vast size and complexity means a collaborative approach is one of the most important considerations for the long-term management of biodiversity.
 Any one organisation working in isolation cannot achieve what is necessary to protect the Reef's biodiversity.
-The GBRMPA is not the sole provider of services to manage and conserve biodiversity in the Great Barrier Reef and many other government agencies, stakeholders and community members play a crucial role.
+We are not the sole provider of services to manage and conserve biodiversity in the Great Barrier Reef, and many other government agencies, stakeholders and community members play a crucial role.